-with vocal groups whose names -- the Orioles, the Cadillacs, the Crows, the Flamingos, the Moonglows, the
+groups whose names -- the Orioles, the Cadillacs, the Crows, the Flamingos, the Moonglows, the Coasters, the

-Coasters, the Penguins -- are held in reverence by fanatics and devotees.
-The Drifters are part of an even
+Penguins -- are held in reverence by fanatics and devotees.
+The Drifters are part of an even more exclusive

-more exclusive fraternity, as a group that managed to carve out a place for themselves in the R&B
+fraternity, as a group that managed to carve out a place for themselves in the R&B firmament and also

-and their extraordinary longevity -- only the Platters could claim as great a span of years as an active
+extraordinary longevity -- only the Platters could claim as great a span of years as an active recording

-recording unit, though the latter group, due to major differences in the way they were organized, were far
+unit, though the latter group, due to major differences in the way they were organized, were far more stable

-more stable in their membership and output.
-The Drifters can also claim a unique place in popular music
+in their membership and output.
+The Drifters can also claim a unique place in popular music history, as a

 Their story began in early 1953, when Clyde